-- The mapper performs a receive-data-file sub-command on the received data.
-See the preceding section "Create-Job" for the - 407 details.
+The mapper performs a receive-data-file sub-command on the received data.
+See the preceding section 5.4 "Create-Job" for the details.

-408 5.6 Send-URI
+5.6 Send-URI 403

-- The mapper MUST obtain the data referenced by the "document-uri" parameter, an MUST then treat that data as if it had - been received via a Send-Document operation.
+- The mapper MUST obtain the data referenced by the "document-uri" parameter, and MUST then treat that data as if it had been 404 - received via a Send-Document operation.
 See the preceding section 5.5 "Send-Document" for the details.
+405

-411 5.7 Cancel-Job
+5.7 Cancel-Job 406

-- The mapper MUST perform a remove-jobs command with the following parameters: - the printer is the one to which the job was submitted, that is the IPP printer-uri is mapped to an LPD printername by the same mechanism as for all commands. - the agent is the authenticated user-name of the IPP client, - the job-number is the job-id returned by the Print-Job command, that is, the LPD job-number has the same value as the IPP job-id for likely implementations.
+- The mapper MUST perform a remove-jobs command with the following parameters: 407 - the printer is the one to which the job was submitted, that is the IPP printer-uri is mapped to an LPD printername by the same mechanism as for all commands. - the agent is the authenticated user-name of the IPP client, - the job-number is the job-id returned by the Print-Job command, that is, the LPD job-number has the same 411 value as the IPP job-id for likely implementations.
+412